BOOKS AND ARTICLES

 Being bullied at work?
 Trying to run a small company and suspect people are sabotaging or manipulating you?
 Suspect a work colleague has mental health problems?

 This is the book for you!

 A look at the things people do at work to mess YOU up and how to identify them, understand them, cope or when to take action.

-Want to know what’s likely to happen, how to find a good therapist and what sort of issues can be addressed?
+If you're not sure if therapy is for you, and want to know what’s likely to happen, how to find a good therapist and what sort of issues can be addressed this book can help.

-This book outlines all the major issues which people bring into therapy.
+It outlines all the major issues which people bring into therapy.
 It’s easy to read with exercises and examples to get you started.
-It is not a self help book, but a primer, intended to allay some fears about what therapy might demand from you as a client, and also to enable us to get clear about what our particular issues might be.
+It is not a self help book, but a primer.

 What People Say About the Book: